wasi-shah/Docker-AKS/AKS DevOps/CICD Overview/Readme.md

 > [!Important]
 > Secret value appears as *** when you display it on output window
 > For example $(myguisecret) will show *** in Output window

+### Variable Groups

+#### Create a Group and variable
+To use a variable group, open your pipeline.
+Select Variables > Variable groups, and then choose Link variable group.
+In a build pipeline, you see a list of available groups.
+In a release pipeline, for example, you also see a drop-down list of stages in the pipeline.
+Link the variable group to one or more of these stages in the pipeline.

+Group name: MyNewVariableGroup
+Group variable name: myvariableinsideagroup

+#### Authorize a variable group
+To work with a variable group, you must authorize the group.
+If you only name the variable group in YAML, then anyone who can push code to your repository could extract the contents of secrets in the variable group.
+To authorize the group, use one of the following techniques:

+To authorize any pipeline to use the variable group, go to Azure Pipelines.
+This might be a good option if you don't have any secrets in the group.
+Select Library > Variable groups, and then select the variable group in question and enable the setting Allow access to all pipelines.

+To authorize a variable group for a specific pipeline, open the pipeline, select Edit, and then queue a build manually.
+You see a resource authorization error and an "Authorize resources" action on the error.
+Choose this action to explicitly add the pipeline as an authorized user of the variable group.

 ```
 # Starter pipeline
 # Start with a minimal pipeline that you can customize to build and deploy your code.